Only a handful of exceptionally talented musicians ever merit the term 'virtuoso'.

 Both precise and drivingly propulsive, Rachmaninov's playing style somewhat resembled that of his compatriot and contemporary Prokofiev.
 The difference is perhaps that, where Prokofiev's style could be almost motoric, Rachmaninov's was more like an tidal wave of emotion.

 His tonal quality was also little short of spellbinding.
 Listen to Rachmaninov performing the opening bars of his own G flat major Prelude: it's simple, almost limpid music, yet you can sense the presence of some extraordinary emotional and lyrical talent.
-Few other pianists could phrase the repeated chord pattern in the right hand with such suppleness, all while bringing intense focus to the left-hand melody
+Few other pianists could phrase the repeated chord pattern in the right hand with such suppleness, all while bringing intense focus to the left-hand melody.

 Freya Parr, former editorial assistant

-Violinist Ginette Neveu (1919-1949)
+Ginette Neveu (1919-1949)

-It's difficult to say exactly how big an impact the French violinist Ginette Neveu might have had on the 20th century classical landscape, had she lived long enough, As it was, she died, tragically, at the age of just 30, in a plane crash (the tragedy also took the life of the French boxer Marcel Cerdan, Edith Piaf's lover).
-In the short career she was able to enjoy, Neveu nonetheless emerged as one of the 20th century's greatest violinists of the 20th century, standing out for her deep musicality, technical excelence and perhaps above all, her passionate interpretations.
+It's hard to guess how big an impact the French violinist Ginette Neveu might have had on the 20th century classical landscape, had she lived long enough.
+As it was, she died, tragically, at the age of just 30, in a plane crash (the tragedy also took the life of the French boxer Marcel Cerdan, Edith Piaf's lover).
+The story goes that, when Neveu's body was recovered after the crash, she was still clutching her beloved Stradivarius in her arms.

 Neveu came from a musical background: the great-niece of the organist and composer Charles-Marie Widor, she learned from a variety of illustrious music teachers including George Enescu, Nadia Boulanger and Carl Flesch.
 She made her public debut at the age of seven, and at 15 won the prestigious Henryk Wieniawski Competition, pushing a certain David Oistrakh into second place.